Math-Maroc/ThinkAI/projects/Diffusion Challenge/README.md

-# AI Product Challenge
+# Diffusion Challenge

-The goal of this challenge is to develop a product that solves a real-world problem faced by Moroccans.
-Participants will be required to ideate, design, and develop a working prototype of their product using AI technologies - without any need to train the model.
-The product can be in any industry, including healthcare, education, finance, and agriculture.
+The goal of this challenge is to personalize a text-to-image diffusion model on moroccan concepts or style, that can be used for fashion, architecture or any other creative field.
+The model should be capable of producing personalized and culturally relevant images based on input text.

 Source code and documentation are provided in original GitHub repositories of the participants.